 A combination of a visit to La Paz Waterfall Gardens and the Poas Volcano and Doka Coffee Tour, where visitors can learn about the “golden bean”, as the coffee is called sometimes in Costa Rica, as well as its importance to the local culture and economy.
 Not to mention the crystal blue sulfur lagoons that will amaze in the volcano.
 At La Paz Waterfall Gardens visitors, can walk through the hummingbird garden, the butterfly observatory and the waterfall trails.

-And for those looking for adventure tours in San Jose we highly suggest Colinas del Poas Canopy Tour , those loving high adrenaline activities the cannot miss canopy tours in San Jose.
+And for those looking for adventure tours we highly suggest Colinas del Poas Canopy Tour, those loving high adrenaline activities the cannot miss canopy tours in San Jose.

-The Pacuare Rafting Tour, class III-IV, one of the best rafting tours in San Jose and Costa Rica, where real adventurers can experience the rush of Costa Rica's world-class whitewater rafting on one of the best rapids.
+The Pacuare Rafting Tour, class III-IV, one of the best rafting tours in San Jose, where real adventurers can experience the rush of Costa Rica's world-class whitewater rafting on one of the best rapids.
 If the ride does not take your breath away, the scenery will certainly do it.

 At Travel Excellence, we support the young, local entrepreneurs whose interest is to share and reinforce the local roots, including the city and rural life.
-These come to complete part of the Cultural experiences in Costa Rica we proudly offer.
+These come to complete part of the unforgettable cultural experiences we proudly offer.

-In addition to learning about the cultural richness of rural life in San Antonio Escazu, visitors can explore at the same time the majestic hills that are spread out on the beautiful town of Escazu.
+In addition to learning about the cultural richness of rural life in San Antonio Escazú, visitors can explore at the same time the majestic hills that are spread out in this beautiful town.

-Visiting this location will give visitors the opportunity to learn about any of the following aspects: Traditional fruit harvest including sugarcane, coffee, spinach, carrots, lettuce, and cilantro.
+Visiting this location will give visitors the opportunity to learn about any of the following aspects: Traditional fruit harvest including sugarcane, the well-known traditional coffee, spinach, carrots, lettuce, and cilantro.
 See how fresh-water springs and dense forest play an important role on that tour.

 We work also with a group of young people who came up with an idea of creating Carpe Chepe, basically with the main purpose of letting visitors experience San Jose’s nightlife like the local crowd does and in a safe way.
 Guides are local talents with vast experience drinking in the San Jose’s venues and wish to share some of their favorite spots.